Robert Rodriguez's unrealized projects: Grindhouse 2

 Both Rodriguez and Quentin Tarantino have said that they are interested in making a sequel to Grindhouse.
 Tarantino said that he wants to shoot an "old-school Kung Fu movie in Mandarin with subtitles in some countries, and release a shorter, dubbed cut in others" for his segment.
 It has also been reported by Rotten Tomatoes that Edgar Wright may expand Don't into a feature film.
 According to Eli Roth, he and Edgar Wright have discussed the possibility of pairing Don't with Thanksgiving for a Grindhouse sequel.
 Roth is quoted as saying "We're talking to Dimension about it.
 I think they're still trying to figure out Grindhouse 1 before we think about Grindhouse 2, but I've already been working on the outline for it and I would do it in a heartbeat."

 Electra and Elise Avellan, Rodriguez's nieces who play the Crazy Babysitter Twins in both films, originally stated their uncle wanted to do a sequel featuring both Machete and The Babysitter Twins, but the latter concept did not materialize with the former's release.
-In an interview, Electra Avellan discussed a sequel with "Robert mentioned something about the end of the world and Hollywood action films, where we'd be trained in Mexico to come back here and fight".
+In an interview, Electra Avellan discussed a sequel with "Robert mentioned something about the end of the world and Hollywood action films, where we'd be trained in Mexico to come back here and fight."

 The Jetsons film

-In May 2007, Rodriguez was in talks with Universal Pictures and Warner Bros. to make a Live-action adaptation of the 1960s Hanna-Barbera TV show The Jetsons for a potential 2009 theatrical release, while also offered at the time to direct a film adaptation of Land of the Lost with Universal.
+In May 2007, Rodriguez was in talks with Universal Pictures and Warner Bros. to make a live-action film adaptation of the 1960s Hanna-Barbera television show The Jetsons for a potential 2009 theatrical release, while also offered at the time to direct a film adaptation of Land of the Lost with Universal.
 Rodriguez was uncertain which project he would pursue next, though the latest script draft for The Jetsons by Adam F. Goldberg was further along in development.